Internet-lab/LinuxPC/README.md

 ```$ sudo dd if=/dev/sdb of=/dev/sda```

-The command will take consdierable time to execute.
+The command  take considerable time to complete.

 c.
 Remove the flashdrive and reboot the target machine.